Terms & Conditions

 5.2.3 substitute lecturers and tutors

-5.4 We will not be liable for any losses (including, but not limited to, travel and accommodation costs) arising as a consequence of any modification or cancellation of courses as set out above beyond the cost of the course fee.
+costs) arising as a consequence of any modification or cancellation of courses as set out above

-6. Cancellation by you
+6. Cancellation by the student

-6.1 If you wish to cancel or transfer your place on a course your request should be made in writing (via letter or email).
+6.1 If a student wishes to cancel or transfer their place on a course a request must be made in

-6.3 If your written request is received more than three weeks prior to the course start date, you will be entitled to a full refund, minus the non-refundable deposit and registration fee or to transfer to another course.
+6.2 If the written request to cancel is received more than three weeks prior to the course start date,

-6.4 If your written request is received within three weeks of the course start date, we are not able to offer you a refund or a transfer to another course.
+6.4 If the written request is received within three weeks of the course start date, the BCC will not

 7. Non-attendance

-7.1 Non-attendance of classes due to illness or for personal or professional reasons does not provide the right to refunds, extra tuition or a transfer.
+7.1 Non-attendance of classes due to illness or for personal or professional reasons does not provide

-7.2 However, in such an event we will consider all the circumstances and take such action that we consider to be fair and reasonable.
+7.2 However, in such an event the BCC will consider all the circumstances and take such action that

-7.3 Please note that if alternative options are offered there may be an additional administrative charge.
+7.3 Please note that if alternative options are offered there may be an additional administrative

 8. Class postponement

-If a class is postponed for reasons for which we are responsible, including staff illness, we will make every reasonable effort to reschedule the class or to add the missed hours onto the remaining course classes.
+reasonable effort will be made to reschedule the class or to add the missed hours onto the

 9. Course changes

-The BCC reserves the right to change any part of a course including but not limited to, content and course length.
-We will make every reasonable effort to give as much notice as possible on any change
+The BCC reserves the right to change any part of a course including but not limited to, content and

 10. Gift vouchers

-9.2 Our standard terms and conditions apply to gift vouchers.
-Please see Clauses 6 and 7 for details of our cancellation and transfer policy.
+10.2 The standard terms and conditions apply to gift vouchers.
+See Clauses 6 and 7 for details of the

 11. Travel